boluadunbarin/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-Configure aspects of osTicket ticketing system
+Configure aspects of osTicket ticketing system for agents and administrators.
+Configure the admin panel and agent panel for positions and permissions
 <h2>Configuration Steps</h2>
 <p>
 </p>